SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.

-The simplest form of a closure in Swift is a nested function, written within the body of another function.
+In Swift, the simplest form of a closure that can capture values is a nested function, written within the body of another function.
 A nested function can capture any of its outer function's arguments and can also capture any constants and variables defined within the outer function.